 Symptoms of Seasonal mood changes

 Winter seasonal pattern disorders are characterized by depressed mood and decreased energy.
 People with SAD can experience sadness, irritability, and frequent crying.
-Furthermore these people can also feel tired and lethargic, struggle with concentration and sleep more than usual.

-Some people may develop subsyndromal S-SAD, sometimes known as the “winter blues,” a milder type of SAD.
+Some people may develop sub syndromal S-SAD, sometimes known as the “winter blues,” a milder type of SAD.
 Others, though, may be profoundly disabled and unable to function.
 Much like how OCD can disrupt everyday life.

 What is OCD

-Patients usually recognize the irrational or excessive character of their thoughts and behaviors, but they fight to overcome obsessions and avoid indulging in compulsions.
-Obsessions or compulsions in the setting of OCD are time-consuming or produce distress or impairment in social, occupational, or other critical areas of daily life.
-Thus, OCD is one of the top 10 medical conditions that cause impairment.
+Obsessions or compulsions in the setting of Obsessive Compulsive Disorder are time-consuming or produce distress or impairment in social, occupational, or other critical areas of daily life.
+Thus, OCD is one of the top 10 medical conditions that cause impairment and disability.

 How Seasonal Changes Affects OCD

-Since OCD and SAD (seasonal affective disorder) are comorbidly linked together, they share common features and symptoms that tend to overlap.
+Since seasonal OCD and SAD (seasonal affective disorder) are comorbidly linked together, they share common features and symptoms that tend to overlap.

-- Increased feelings of sadness
+• Increased feelings of sadness

-- Loss of interest
+• Loss of interest in previously enjoyed activities

-- Appetite changes (either eating too much or too low)
+• Appetite changes (either eating too much or too low)

-- Difficulty concentrating
+• Difficulty concentrating

-- Low morale and energy
+• Low motivation and energy

-- Feelings of hopelessness
+• Feelings of hopelessness

 OCD Obsessions